Recently Completed Restoration Projects

 Previous Federal Emergency Management Agency projects replaced two 48” culverts on Buckley creek in the Silver Sands neighborhood upstream from the project area.
 These projects left one 48" culvert restricting flow on a private driveway.
 The culvert underneath this driveway is the last before the stream runs into the Pacific Ocean, just south of Driftwood Beach State Park.
 The owner has dealt with flooding caused by the remaining 48" culvert in any heavy rainfall event.

 To complete this project, we paired a willing landowner with an Oregon Watershed Enhancement Board small grant.
-The culvert replacement was done in late September, installing a new 94" squash tube culvert to increase wetland connectivity, alleviate fish passage issues and reduce flooding on adjacent properties.
+The culvert replacement was done in late September of 2016, installing a new 94" squash tube culvert to increase wetland connectivity, alleviate fish passage issues and reduce flooding on adjacent properties.

 Lower Yaquina and North Fork Beaver Creek

-This is a restoration activity associated with a large, multi-watershed stream restoration project in the Lower Yaquina and North Fork Beaver Creek watersheds.
-This project placed large wood habitat structures in a total of 9 miles of stream via helicopter and ground placement, including Wright Creek/Poole Slough, Mill Creek (Yaquina), NF Beaver Creek and Peterson Creek.
-There were several landowners involved including Siuslaw NF, van Eck Forest Foundation, Plum Creek Timber, City of Toledo, The Wetland Conservancy, and a private landowner (lower Peterson Cr).
-Most of the LWD placement was done by helicopter in fall 2014.
+This project placed large wood structures in a total of 9 stream miles in the Lower Yaquina River and North Fork Beaver Creek basins, including Wright Creek/Poole Slough, Mill Creek, and Peterson Creek.
+There were several landowners involved including Siuslaw National Forest, van Eck Forest Foundation, Plum Creek Timber, City of Toledo, The Wetland Conservancy, and private landowners.
+Most of the large wood was placed by helicopter in fall 2014.
 ODFW and USFS biologists coordinated and oversaw the wood placement.
 ODFW’s Habitat Restoration Biologist provided the overall project management and coordination of efforts.